 No matter where your organisation is on its reconciliation journey, there is a Reconciliation Action Plan to suit.
-We can help you to develop one of four types of RAP—Reflect, Innovate, Stretch or Elevate—depending on the progress of your organisation in Aboriginal and Torres Strait Islander employment, retention, cultural awareness and procurement.
+Schools and early learning services can develop a RAP through Narragunnawali.
+Workplaces can be supported to develop one of four types of RAP—Reflect, Innovate, Stretch or Elevate—depending on the progress of your organisation in Aboriginal and Torres Strait Islander employment, retention, cultural awareness and procurement.
 Each RAP framework sets out the minimum elements required from your organisation to build strong relationships, respect and opportunities within your organisation.

 A Reflect RAP is for organisations just starting out on their reconciliation journey and who need to build the foundations for relationships, respect and opportunities.

 A Reflect RAP will give your organisation the time and opportunity to raise awareness and support for your RAP inside your organisation.
 It will also assist you to develop a solid RAP governance model and build the business case for future commitments to cultural learning, and practising cultural protocols considering Aboriginal and Torres Strait Islander employment.

 An Innovate RAP is for organisations that have developed relationships with their Aboriginal and Torres Strait Islander stakeholders and are ready to develop or implement programs for cultural learning, Aboriginal and Torres Strait Islander employment and supplier diversity.

 An Innovate RAP will give your organisation the freedom to develop and test new and innovative approaches, and embed the RAP in your organisation.